lsst-ts/ts_mtaos/doc/closed-loop/closed-loop.rst

    High-level structure of the MTAOS closed loop.
    Configuration is loaded once at startup (green).
-   The :py:meth:`~lsst.ts.mtaos.MTAOS.do_startClosedLoop` command initiates the loop (yellow), which repeats for each valid image (blue): filter the image, compute the OFC correction, and apply it.
+   The :py:meth:`~lsst.ts.mtaos.MTAOS.do_startClosedLoop` command initiates the loop (yellow), which repeats for each valid image (blue): filter the image, compute the OFC correction (setup → compute → cleanup), and apply it.
    Images that fail filtering loop back to wait without computing corrections.
    The :py:meth:`~lsst.ts.mtaos.MTAOS.do_stopClosedLoop` command (red) terminates the loop externally.
-Each box references the detailed diagram that expands that phase.
+   See :ref:`Closed_Loop_OFC` for details on the correction computation.

 .. _Closed_Loop_Lifecycle: